kshurik/rekkobook/_sources/chapter1/baseline.md

 ```

 ## 3. Model
-Let's define our baseline popularity recommender BaselineRecommender - top rated titles based on average rating with possibility to get by any group(s)
+Let's define our baseline popularity recommender BaselineRecommender - top-rated titles based on average rating with a possibility to get by any group(s)

 The pipeline will be similar to most python ML modules -- it will have two methods in the end: fit() and recommend()

 The logic of `fit()` as follow:
-- Initiate recommendation based on median rating from all observations recomm_common;
+- Initiate recommendation based on a median rating from all observations recomm_common;
-- Prepare list of interacted items by users
+- Prepare a list of interacted items by users
 - If we set groups - we get recommendations i.e. calculate movie ratings by groups:
-    - If we get NaN, we fill with base recommendations
+    - If we get NaN, we fill it with base recommendations
-    - If we get less than required number of candidates, we populate from base recommendations
+    - If we get less than the required number of candidates, we populate from base recommendations

 The logic of `recommend()`:
 - Return base recommendations if users data is not set;
-- In case of category wise requirement -- we get results of our fit
+- In the case of category wise requirements -- we get results of our fit

 ### 3.1.
 Fit
 First, we define how many candidates we want to get